wp-plugins/wp-miniaudioplayer/wp-miniaudioplayer/readme.txt

 * @ excluded = a string containing the CSS class for audio links that should not be converted into player.

 == Changelog ==

+= 1.4.1 =
+* fixed a bug that could create conflict with other plugins using "string.prototype.asId"
+* Feature: created a more robust map_download.php for the file download that falls back to three methods: fopen(), curl() or readfile() depending on server support.

 = 1.4.0 =
 * Download now get file size